odea-project/qAlgorithms/report/report.md

 likelihood of obtaining features for compounds with a very low concentration.

-The removal of this multitude of user-parameters also removes the time investment needed to optimize them and provides a uniform base for other steps toward feature detection and annotation. [@gerrit: the time is only a side-problem with this.
-It is more like no established target value for optimization so far.]
+The removal of this multitude of user-parameters also removes the need to find an appropropriate target for parameter optimisation and provides a uniform base for other steps toward feature detection and annotation.

 A further advantage of the qBinning algorithm compared with other binning methods is that it provides a quality parameter specific